sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

 ### <a id="issue-13"></a>Issue 13: My issue is listed in the Troubleshooting Guide, but the solution did not work.
 Reach out to Sezzle with the applicable issue description(s) from above, the website URL and a screenshot of the issue or a sample URL of the product page experiencing the issue, and any additional notes regarding the issue.
 Including the "Reason" description is not necessary, but you may include it if you know which is causing the issue.

-### <a id="issue-14"></a>Issue 14: I am getting an error message when trying to log in to the Chrome Extension.
+### <a id="issue-14"></a>Issue 14: I am getting an error message when trying to open the Chrome Extension.
-Reach out to Sezzle with the error message, the website URL, and the email address you used to sign into the Merchant Dashboard.
+Ensure you are signed in to the Sezzle Merchant Dashboard.
+If you have multiple website registered, confirm you have the correct store selected in the dropdown.
+If this does not solve the issue, reach out to Sezzle with the error message, the website URL, and the email address you used to sign into the Merchant Dashboard.

 ### <a id="issue-15"></a>Issue 15: I am getting an error message when trying to save my widget settings.
-Reach out to Sezzle with the website URL and a screenshot of the error message.
+Reach out to Sezzle with the website URL and a screenshot or transcription of the error message.

-### <a id="issue-16"></a>Issue 16: I have a special request.
+### <a id="issue-16"></a>Issue 16: I have a special request that is not available in the Chrome Extension.
 Sezzle offers the following special features by request.
+If your request type is not listed below, we may still be able to accommodate the request.

 Reach out to Sezzle with the applicable request description(s) from below with the desired accompanying value(s).
 We may reach out to discuss further before fulfilling your request:
  * I want to change the widget's logo size.
     - Logo size must still be legible.
  * I want to show widgets in at least one additional country.
  * I want to change the widget text content.
     - The Sezzle logo image must remain present.
-The installment price is highly recommended, as it is proven to drive AOV lift.
+The installment price is highly recommended, as it is proven to drive AOV lift and conversions.
  * I want to combine the Sezzle widget with a competitor's widget.
     - We currently offer dual install with Afterpay, Quadpay, Affirm, and Klarna.
  * I am switching to Sezzle from a competitor and need the competitor widget removed.
-    - We can typically hide the competitor widget, but there may be a delay since the Sezzle widget loads last.
+    - We can typically hide the competitor widget, but the competitor widget may flash on the screen briefly since the Sezzle widget loads after the rest of the webpage.
 It is recommended to remove the competitor's code from your theme.
  * I want to add widgets to the quick cart.
+	 - We do not do this by default since many merchants find it clutters the page, particularly in mobile view.
- * I want to add widgets to the product preview page.
+ * I want to add widgets to the product preview modal.
  * I want to add widgets to the collections page.
     - The more widgets on a page, the more difficult it is to ensure quality performance.
  * I want to hide widgets for certain products or collections.
     - We can hide the widgets on certain products, but it does not prevent the customer from checking out with Sezzle.
+If you have access to edit the checkout page, you will need to build a custom function to check for these items and hide or show the Sezzle payment option as applicable.
  * I want to hide widgets when a certain variant is selected.
     - If a customer attempts to checkout with Sezzle when purchasing a subscription item, they will be charged for the initial transaction, but Sezzle will not auto-charge the customer for each subsequent issuance.
+However, if you are using a third-party checkout for subscriptions, Sezzle will not be available as a payment option within the third-party.
  * I want to hide widgets below and/or above a certain price.
     - It is recommended to update the widget text to reflect "on orders over X" instead of hiding the widgets.
 Not only does this provide transparency to the customer and prevent confusion, but it may motivate upsell.
-    - Price thresholds should take into account the price of products, pre-Sezzle AOV, and Sezzle credit limits.
+    - Price thresholds should take into account the price of products, pre-Sezzle AOV, and Sezzle transaction limits.
     - Hiding the widgets outside of the price threshold does not prevent the customer from selecting Sezzle at checkout.
-Please reach out to Merchant Support to request a <i>gateway</i> minimum.
+Please reach out to Merchant Support to request a <i>gateway</i> minimum as well.
  * I want to test the widget on an unpublished theme.
     - The Chrome Extension provides a preview of the widget appearance.
 However, if you wish to test the widget performance across the entire site, the process is as follows:
       1) If widgets are already on the site, the config will need to be added locally to the theme code.